 How can sleep apnea be treated?

 The field of sleep apnea treatment has advanced significantly in recent years.
-While there is a range of treatment options available for this condition, our practice has found that oral appliances are some of the most effective.
+As part of our advanced dental care treatments, our practice has found that oral appliances are some of the most effective treatments on the market.
 Night guards and snore guards fit along both the upper and lower rows of your teeth and are designed to help you maintain a positive and healthy flow of air during sleep.
 Our dentists in Monmouth County offer two of the more popular options:

 Glidewell EMA® Oral Appliance